alessandroberna/archlinuxarm-orangepizeroplus/readme.md

 - systemd-resolved management of resolv.conf
 - systemd-timesyncd NTP management

-With this said, you may want to consider enabling ZRAM and storing logs on system RAM, in order to prolong the life of your SD card
+With that said, you may want to consider enabling ZRAM and storing logs on system RAM, in order to prolong the life of your SD card

-After booting, you can log into the system eiter by using the serial port or with SSH with the alarm user.
+After booting, you can log into the system either by using the serial port or via SSH as the alarm user.
 After logging in, initialize the pacman keyring and populate the Arch Linux ARM package signing keys:
 ```
 pacman-key --init
 pacman-key --populate archlinuxarm
 ```
-The images won't be updated frequently, simply run `pacman -Syu` after installing to account for that
+The images won't be updated frequently; simply run `pacman -Syu` after installing to account for that

 ## Quick install:
 ### Linux / OSX CLI